 Cloud-native development is drastically changing the way we build applications.
 The term cloud-native refers to a style of container-based development that creates applications from scratch, or refactors older applications, to be fully optimized for the cloud.
 This is very different from older application development philosophies that retroactively adjusted apps to be cloud-enabled using methods like lift-and-shift or re-platforming.

-According to this article on what it means to be cloud-native, the applications contain three major traits.
-They are container-centric, dynamically managed (i.e., containers are managed and organized by Kubernetes or other similar platforms), and microservices-oriented.
+The Cloud Native Computing Foundation describes cloud-native applications as those that have the following three properties: They are container-centric, dynamically managed (i.e., containers are managed and organized by Kubernetes or other similar platforms), and microservices-oriented.

 From Q1 to Q2, many aspects of cloud development showed steady growth.
 However, topics specific to cloud-native development grew exponentially, with the term itself showing over 300% growth last quarter.

 Related tags that also showed an increase included:

 - Cloud-native deployment (140%)